ValveSoftware/wine/README.md

 ## INTRODUCTION

+Goliath is a compatibility Layer for running Apps from every Major OS, and is based off of Wine.
-Wine is a program which allows running Microsoft Windows programs (including DOS, Windows 3.x, Win32, and Win64 executables) on Unix.
+*Wine itself is a program which allows running Microsoft Windows programs (including DOS, Windows 3.x, Win32, and Win64 executables) on Unix.
 It consists of a program loader which loads and executes a Microsoft Windows binary, and a library (called Winelib) that implements Windows API calls using their Unix, X11 or Mac equivalents.
-The library may also be used for porting Windows code into native Unix executables.
+The library may also be used for porting Windows code into native Unix executables.*

-Wine is free software, released under the GNU LGPL; see the file LICENSE for the details.
+Goliath/Wine is free software, released under the GNU LGPL; see the file LICENSE for the details.